s0nicboOm/Algo-analysis-2/README.md

-# HW3
+# ALGO ANALYSIS 2
-ALGO.
-Parsing and Searching the dialogues in file.
+Parsing file and Searching the dialogues in file.

 ### Software Specifications